Welcome to Molywood

 We try to simplify the movie making syntax, as well as add extended functionalities such as animating trajectory data with matplotlib, adding insets or making multi-panel movies.

-The basic idea behind the functionalities of molywood is best understood through the examples shown in the Tutorials section.
+The basic idea behind the functionalities of molywood is best understood through the examples shown in the Samples section.
 Ambitious users are advised to familiarize themselves with the Documentation section, where individual keywords are described in detail, and explore the capabilities of the script through experimentation.

 Installation